yhyu13/radiance-cascades-demo/README.md

 - CMake 3.25
     - A C++11 (or higher) compiler
-- Raylib 5.5
+- Raylib 5.5 (provided via CMake if not installed system-wide)

-This currently compiles and runs on macOS and Arch Linux (on X11).
+This currently builds and runs on macOS, Arch Linux (on X11), and Windows.
 No planned support for Wayland :P.

-Windows tests planned.

 ## Setup (macOS, Linux)